IGR1chard/PropNet/README.md

 If you use this software, please cite:

 > **PropNet: A Physics-Informed Neural Network for Efficient Prediction of Proppant Transport in Hydraulic Fractures**
+> Ji Lu, Botao Lin*, Yan Jin, Siyuan Chen, Junjie Shentu, Noura Al Moubayed
 > *(journal information will be added upon publication)*

 ---